LolaGM/LasCodersNovatas/README.md

 TECHNLOGICAL STACKS: HTML5 and CSS3

-METHODOLOGY: Agile con Scrum en mob programming
+METHODOLOGY: Agile with Scrum in mob programming mode

 NEXT STEPS: